 In July 1990, Hennessey returned to Hanover, NH, where he taught in the Institute for Lifelong Education at Dartmouth (ILEAD) and immersed himself in nonprofit governance, not only at DHMC, mentioned earlier, but also in the development of a continuing care retirement community, Kendal at Hanover.
 KaH was founded by Quakers, in association with the Kendal Corporation in Kennett Square, Pennsylvania, and established as a separate corporation in 1994, when Hennessey began his service as director.
 He became vice chair in 1996 and chair in 1998.
 He also served for four years as a director of the Kendal Corporation.
 In the spring of 1991, Hennessey and his wife, Jean, moved into a Kendal apartment, and he retired from the board and served on a number of Kendal resident committees and councils.

 Governor John Lynch proclaimed March 25, 2005, Hennessey’s 80th birthday, “John W. Hennessey Jr. Day in New Hampshire.”
 He was a member of the Advisory Board of the Allwin Imitative for Corporate Citizenship at the Tuck School from 2002 to 2008.
 He joined the Board of Trustees of Vermont Law School in 1999, became emeritus in 2007, and received an honorary Doctor of Laws (LL.D.) degree at VLS’s 2008 commencement, at which Madeleine Kunin was the principal speaker and fellow recipient of an LL.D. degree.
-He was a director of the NH Community Loan Fund from 2000 to 2006 and continues to serve on its Audit Committee.
+He was a director of the NH Community Loan Fund from 2000 to 2006 and served on its Audit Committee until 2013.
 He has been a director of Americans for Campaign Reform since 2003 and Patient Choices at End of Life-Vermont since 2006, and he joined the Board of Trustees of Goddard College in 2011.
 He was awarded an LL.D. degree, honoris causa, at the May 2012 Commencement of The University of Vermont.

 Jean Hennessey died at Kendal in June 2004.
 Her memorial service in Dartmouth’s Rollins Chapel, celebrated her leadership in a rich variety of public service and philanthropic organizations, as well as her Dartmouth years as Research Fellow in Environmental Studies, Senior Fellow in the Institute of International Governance, and Director of the Institute on Canada and the United States.
 She was the first woman appointed by the President to the International Joint Commission, US-Canada, and she was the first American Director of the North American Commission for Environmental Cooperation, an offshoot of NAFTA and headquartered in Montréal.